Connor-GH/fetchme/docs/FEATURES.md

 - package count working on more distros
 - cpu temperature working on more cpus
 - disk usage working on more than just the root partition
-- desktop environment detection (not difficult)
+- desktop environment detection (not difficult, already half-implemented)
-- faster refresh rate detection
+- faster refresh rate detection (possible but methods seem difficult.
+Xlib is awful)
 - resolution and refresh rate support for more than one display